 The study of science stimulates pupils’ curiosity about the world around them and offers opportunities to find explanations.
 It is delivered to engage learners at many levels, linking direct practical experience with scientific ideas.

-Experimentation, discussions and modeling are used to develop and evaluate explanations, encouraging critical and creative thoughts.
+Experimentation, discussions and modelling are used to develop and evaluate explanations, encouraging critical and creative thoughts.

 Key stage three at Crookhey broadly follows the national curriculum taught in main stream schools.

 It also lays down the foundation for key stage four, a period in which pupils will follow the GCSE pathway.
-Here OCR 21st century science is taught with the intention of giving pupils skills to think, practically examine and relate topics to every day practical use.
+Here Edexcel GCSE Science is taught with the intention of giving pupils skills to think, practically examine and relate topics to every day practical use.